Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 ## Split data into training and test sets

-The dataset was split into training set and testing set.
+The dataset is split into training set and testing set.
 The split ratio was 80% training and 20% testing sets.
 The training set will be used to train our NBC and the test set will be used for validating our classifier.

 ```python
 train_data, test_data = train_test_split(dataset, test_size=0.2, random_state=0)